lynrco/lynr.co/README.md

 An optional company name []:
 ```

-## Development Cycle

-Development can be done with a web server and other tasks running locally or
-running on the vagrant machine.
-In both cases `bundle install` must be executed
-on the local machine in order to install the Ruby dependencies.
-Because of the
-way the Lynr application is architected right now it will likely be faster to
-get up and running using your local machine for development and relying on
-SaaS providers for dependencies.

-### Setting up the Development Environment

-1. `gem install bundler`
-1. `brew install node`
-1. `npm install`

-### Local Development

-Local machine development can be done without the need for a Vagrant virtual
-machine by using a hosted MongoDB instance like [MongoHQ][mongohq].
-The web
-server and message queue processors run on the local development machine but
-little else does.
-With this strategy in you will want to run a Ruby web server
-via shotgun and run guard to compile LESS into CSS.
-If you are doing job
-processing development you will also need to run the queue workers.
-The specific
-commands are:

-1. `bundle exec rake lynr:local` for the web server
-1. `bundle exec guard -g assets` or `grunt watch` for asset compilation. `grunt watch`
-   will generate source maps to show which .less file the styles came from.
-1. `bundle exec guard -g rspec` for spec running
-1. `bundle exec rake lynr:workers` for queue workers

-If you did the above and set up the external dependencies correctly
-you should now have a server up and running.
-Point a browser to
-[https://lynr.co.local:9393](http://lynr.co.local:9393) and see.
-The browse will
-likely tell you about a certificate problem, this is because the certificate is
-self-signed.
-Feel free to look at the certificate details to verify they are the
-ones typed in when creating the certificate.

 ## Up and Running with Vagrant

 Get up and running with these files locally using vagrant.
 A Vagrant box can